bitsofinfo/kubernetes-acme-dns-registrar/README.md

 # docker

-The official repo is at: https://hub.docker.com/repository/docker/bitsofinfo/kubernetes-acme-dns-registrar
+The official image is at: https://hub.docker.com/repository/docker/bitsofinfo/kubernetes-acme-dns-registrar
 ## Docker Build:

 The [Dockerfile](Dockerfile) can be built locally with the following command: